 In an emergency call 999.

-You can find out more in our Safeguarding and Child Protection policies
+You can find out more about our safeguarding procedures by viewing our Safeguarding and Child Protection policies: